luketimothyjones/transcend/README.md

 6) Run `/Unity/Source/finalize-build.bat`

-7) Run `/Unity/Build/open-config.bat` and configure your networked devices
+7) Run `/Unity/Build/open-config.bat` and provide the information for your lightbulb (or other device, if you have written a custom module)

 8) Run `/Unity/Build/run-broker.bat`